The best time to consult an attorney is when you believe an investigation could occur.

 - And more…

-Our Conroe Criminal Lawyers work quickly to ensure that the rights of every parolee client are protected.
+Our Conroe criminal defense lawyers work quickly to ensure that the rights of every parolee client are protected.

 If you are facing a parole revocation, let us help you.
-Contact our office today to speak with a Conroe criminal lawyer about your case.
+Contact our office today to speak with a Conroe parole lawyer about your case.